Plant Variety Rights

 - propagate the variety for the commercial production of fruit, flowers or other products from the variety; or

-- licence others to do either of the above.
+- license others to do either of the above

 Requirements for PVR registration